UPDATED AUGUST 2020

-The guide is available only as a PDF version as this allows us to regularly update it as information becomes available.
+The guide is available only as a PDF so we can update it as relevant information becomes available.
 Updates will appear automatically in the guide and we will send an alert email to let buyers know of changes.

 WHAT IT COVERS?

 What the deal means for existing British residents of France

 What the deal means for second home owners and visitors